SSWConsulting/SSW.Rules.Content/rules/do-you-use-relevant-words-on-your-links/rule.md

 ::: greybox
-"For tips and tricks to increase your Google Ranking <br>      Click here"
+"For tips and tricks to increase your Google Ranking
+      Click here"
 :::

 ::: bad